 Pokhara is the gateway to the Annapurna and Manaslu regions, two of the most popular places to go trekking in Nepal.
 The scenery here is among the most spectacular in the country: a series of jagged, snow-covered peaks, dense bamboo and rhododendron forests, barren deserts, lush green hills, icy lakes and sleepy villages strung with colourful prayer flags.

-Although you could easily spend three weeks or more on some of the longer treks, notably the famous Annapurna and Manaslu circuits, there are plenty of shorter options for travellers whose time is more limited.
-These include the three to five-day Ghorepani Poon Hill trek, the three-day Ghandruk trek and the six to eight-day Khopra Danda trek.
+Although you could easily spend three weeks or more on some of the longer treks, notably the famous Annapurna and Manaslu circuits, there are plenty of shorter options if your time is more limited.
+These include the three-to-five-day Ghorepani Poon Hill trek, the three-day Ghandruk trek and the six-to-eight-day Khopra Danda trek.